 Central in my interpretation of the Unix Philosophy, is what Raymond labels ‘the rule of modularity’ as a way to handle complexity by use of simple building blocks and ‘the rule of composition’, principles for how these blocks are connected.

-And what happens when the commander is not fit for the task? …or when tools are not fit for a certain situation?
+What happens when the commander is not fit for the task?
+Or, when tools are not fit for a certain situation?

 The cost of comfort in any elite administrative system is always the loss of flexibility.

 In modernity, we have learned to put equal signs between safety and largescale administration.
 We believe this produces robustness.